eshita01/eshita01/README.md

-- 👋 Hi, I’m @eshita01
+- 👋 Hi, I’m @eshita01, MSc Computer Science @ University of Birmingham
-- 👀 I’m interested in Data Science, Machine Learning and Astrophysics
+- 👀 I’m interested in Cloud Computing, Machine Learning and Astrophysics
-- 🌱 I’m currently learning Electronics and Telecommunication
 - 💞️ I’m looking to collaborate on any Data science open source project